e-gov/TARA-Doku/TechnicalSpecification.md

 The identity token request is an HTTP POST request which is used by the client application to request an identity token from the TARA server.

 By default, client applications must use the `client_secret_basic` client authentication method to acquire identity tokens.
 A client application may use the `client_secret_post` client authentication method instead, but this must be specified in client application registration.
 A client application must use only one authentication method - the methods cannot be used concurrently.

+In the TARA production environment, requests are allowed only from IP addresses that are configured per client application.
+See the "Identity token request allowed IP addresses" configuration element in chapter [4 Client application configuration on the TARA side](#4-client-application-configuration-on-the-tara-side).

 #### 4.3.1 Using client_secret_basic client authentication method